 - If you don’t want to take the SAT immediately before your AP exams, then March may be the better testing month – but if you need more time to prepare, then May is likely a better testing month.

 But don’t stop there.
 The June SAT test date is the last of seven national administrations each school year.
-This year’s is on June 7.
-If you’re aiming for a higher SAT score, and don’t need to take SAT Subject Tests in June, you can take the SAT one more time as a junior.
+If you’re aiming for a higher SAT score, you can take the SAT one more time as a junior.
+Use our top SAT test tips to help you study!

 Want to try one last time to improve your score?
 A senior can take the first SAT of the academic year in October and have the results back in less than three weeks!
 For most students, a good score on this test will make it to a college admissions office by an early decision or early action application deadline.
 In fact, most early action/early decision colleges will accept a November SAT score even though they’ll get it shortly after the deadline.
 But always check the college’s website or call admissions to be certain!
 With the exception of the University of Florida, most selective colleges will accept a December SAT.
 While we hope you don’t have to take the SAT too many times, it’s always comforting to know that you will have another opportunity.
 And for Bright Futures, you can test as late as June!

 A word of caution.
 Some colleges allow you to use Score Choice to select which sets of scores to officially report to them when you apply.
 Others, however, ask you to send all your scores.
-While virtually every college “superscores” the SAT (selecting the best Reading, Math, Writing, and Essay scores), they will still see all the scores you send.
+While virtually every college “superscores” the SAT (here's a list of the colleges that do NOT superscore the SAT), they will still see all the scores you send.
 It is possible that some highly selective colleges will have a negative reaction if you take the test too many times or have some lower scores among those you report to them.

 So, juniors, put together your testing plan now!
 Call us to talk about our private SAT prep as well as our small group workshops.
-Our expert tutors will help you achieve a great score!
-And, of course, you’ll also want to take the ACT, but we’ll leave that for our next blog.
+Our expert SAT tutors will help you achieve a great score!
+And, of course, you’ll also want to take the ACT, but we've covered that in depth in our ACT blog posts.